I haven’t received my test result - what should I do?

 'Negative' or 'Not Detected' means that Covid-19 has not been detected in your sample and you are able to travel.

 What is an Inconclusive test result?

-'Inconclusive' means that the test was not able to yield a satisfactory result, often because there wasn’t enough genetic material present to process the sample - you will need to take another test to get a final result.
+'Inconclusive' means that the test was not able to yield a satisfactory result, often because there wasn’t enough genetic material present to process the sample - you will need to take another test to get a conclusive result.

 What does a Void or Rejected test result mean?